HPAT Preparation 2-Day Workshop

 - Comprehensive course notes, which support classroom tuition.
 In addition, students are issued with class notes which are worked through during the Course.

 - A guide to the logic and reasoning behind HPAT style tests.

 - Strategies for maximising performance on the day.

 The Institute of Education has invested significant time and resources in developing the materials above.
-We have retained leading experts in the relevant fields to prepare these materials.
-The Institute of Education has also reviewed the materials that are available to purchase.
-We believe that the only additional materials that students should purchase are the HPAT Practice Exams.
+We have also reviewed the materials that are available to purchase and believe that the only additional materials that students should purchase are the HPAT Practice Exams.
 This material may be purchased from: www.hpat-ireland.acer.edu.au/index.php

 John began giving HPAT grinds during his first year at university, and he went on to set up courses in St. Michael’s College and Griffith College in Dublin.
 His students have enjoyed great success with the exam over the years, and there are now over 40 medical students around Ireland who have been under his tutelage.